Integrate SurveyJS Libraries with Backend

 A survey management application should include a database to store survey schemas and results.
 Depending on your business needs, you can build an on-premises data storage or host data in a cloud service.

 In the simplest case, the database can include two tables: one for survey schemas and one for survey results.
-The tables should have a one-to-many relationship (one schema to many survey results) and can have the fields described below.
+The tables should establish a one-to-many relationship (one schema to many survey results) and can contain the fields described below.

 id- A unique identifier of a survey schema.